-In fact, the following stronger statement holds: $G$ contains two disjoint independent sets $I_1, I_2$ with total size $|I_1 \cup I_2| \geq 2 q_3(\lam) |V(G)|$.
-This means that the induced subgraph $G[I_1 \cup I_2]$ is bipartite and has at least $2 q_3(\lam) |V(G)|$ vertices. \end{introthm} See Figure \ref{fig:compare} to compare the lower bound given in Theorem \ref{thm:3reg_main} to Hoffman's upper bound \eqref{eq:hoffman}.
-Note that $-3 \leq \lam \leq -2$ for any $3$-regular transitive graph with the only exception of the complete graph $K_4$ for which $\lam = -1$.
-(See Proposition \ref{prop:la_min_3reg} in the Appendix.)
+See Figure~\ref{figcompare} to compare the lower bound given in Theorem~\ref{thm3regmain} to Hoffman's upper bound (\ref{eqhoffman}).
+Note that $-3 \leq\lambda_{\min}\leq-2$ for any $3$-regular transitive graph with the only exception of the complete graph $K_4$ for which $\lambda _{\min}= -1$; see Proposition~\ref{proplamin3reg} in the \hyperref[secapp]{Appendix}.